Grammy Award for Record of the Year: Latino and Hispanic winners and nominees

+Bruno Mars, who is in part of Hispanic and Latino heritage though his Puerto Rican-Ashkenazi Jewish father, has won the category three times, with "Uptown Funk" in 2016, "24K Magic" in 2018, and "Leave the Door Open" in 2022.
+He also has been nominated five times, with "Nothin on You" and "Fuck You" (as producer) in 2011, "Grenade" 2012, "Locked Out of Heaven" in 2014, and "APT." in 2026.

+Female winners

 The first woman to win the award was Astrud Gilberto in 1965, for "The Girl from Ipanema" (with Stan Getz).
 Roberta Flack was the first female artist to win the award twice.
 Flack, Norah Jones, Adele, and Billie Eilish are the only women to win the award more than once for their recordings, winning for "The First Time Ever I Saw Your Face" and "Killing Me Softly with His Song"; and "Don't Know Why" and "Here We Go Again" (with Ray Charles); and "Rolling in the Deep" and "Hello"; and "Bad Guy" and "Everything I Wanted", respectively (Flack was also nominated for "Feel Like Makin' Love"; Adele nominated for "Chasing Pavements" and "Easy on Me"; and Eilish nominated for "Happier Than Ever", "What Was I Made For?", "Birds of a Feather” and “Wildflower”).
 Additionally, both Florence LaRue and Marilyn McCoo also receive this accolade twice as part of The 5th Dimension, for "Up, Up and Away" and "Aquarius/Let the Sunshine In".